 Housing and employment growth can be allowed through:

 In an effort to provide further clarity, the Council have produced a Chief Planning Officer’s Advice Note on Infill/Rounding Off.
 Whilst the note is useful for interpreting the policy, whether or not a site comprises “infilling” or “rounding off” ultimately remains a planning judgement to be argued and agreed with the decision maker.

-A recent High Court decision (Corbett v The Cornwall Council (April 2021)) also provides further guidance to aid developers.
+A relatively recent High Court decision (Corbett v The Cornwall Council (April 2021)) also provides further guidance to aid developers.
 The decision looks at what “immediately adjoining” means in the context of Policy 3.
 Interestingly, this case suggests that a site could “immediately adjoin” a settlement, even if the application site and settlement are separated by a road, contrary to the Advice Note.
 The courts concluded that it is reasonable to interpret “immediately adjoining” as “very near to” and not necessarily that the application site should physically touch the settlement.
 Furthermore, the judge also confirmed that an element of judgment was required to determine whether a “physical divider necessarily rendered the site not “immediately adjoining”.

 Our planning consultants in the Cornwall office have considerable experience of progressing planning applications in such circumstances and we would be happy to share our views and experiences on the opportunities which may be available.

 Leisure and Tourism